Strategy Simplified: Choosing a Channel

 This is where Taylor Swift has set a clear principle: Artists should be paid for their work.
 Royalties on Spotify are miniscule.
 Giving away music is a losing strategy.
 You might trade revenue off for exposure, but at what cost?
 She doesn’t really need the money, so this is about principle.
 It’s about control.

 If you bought Nike shoes via Amazon in the past, it was through a reseller.
-Nike is taking back its own name in a tested channel.
-But they retained control by only committing to selling some products on Amazon, preserving exclusives for their direct channel.
+Nike is taking back ownership of its brand with the online retailer, retaining some control by only committing to selling some products on Amazon, preserving exclusives for their direct channel.
 Smart.

 For Disney, exiting Netflix is about content control and revenue, as we will see…